 Early History of the Habgood family

 This web page shows only a small excerpt of our Habgood research.
-Another 269 words (19 lines of text) covering the years 1343, 1455, 1487, and 1545 are included under the topic Early Habgood History in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) covering the years 1343, 1545, 1455 and 1487 are included under the topic Early Habgood History in all our PDF Extended History products and printed products wherever possible.

 Habgood Spelling Variations